DrErwin/RMF-ED/README.md

 You need to download KITTI dataset including *velodyne_reduced*, *calib*, *image_2* and *label_2*

 ## Training
-You can train RMLF by the following code
+You can train RMF by the following code
 `python MLP_train.py --kitti_path path_of_kitti --save_path path_to_save_ckp --epoch trainning_epoch`
 To modify the IoU threshold of Bounding Box Pair and ground truth alignment, you can change the parameter below in file *MLP_utils.py*
 ```